r-ym/r-ym.github.io/_books/the_nice_and_the_good.md

 ---
-"\uFEFFauthors": Iris Murdoch
+author: Iris Murdoch
 title: The Nice and the Good
-layout: post
+layout: book
 ---